 The Miami Dade County Employee Relations Department writes that bond analysts are required to have at least a bachelor's degree in accounting, business administration, or finance.
 Some employers may prefer than an analyst graduate with a master's degree in business administration (MBA) from a highly ranked university.
 While in school, students should takes classes in economics, statistics, accounting, budgeting, and financial analysis.

 The U.S. Bureau of Labor Statistics reports that bond analysts must have strong analytical, math, and problem-solving abilities.
 It's important that individuals working as a bond analyst have good communication skills because they often have to present and explain complicated financial strategies to colleagues.
 Bond analysts should be confident, organized, and detail-oriented.
 The financial sector has become increasingly reliant on computers, and bond analysts should understand how to read and operate financial software programs.

 Economic and Career Outlook

-The U.S. Bureau of Labor Statistics (BLS) reports that opportunities for financial analysts, including bond analysts, are expected to grow 16% from 2012-2022 due to the growing complexity of investments and expansion of the financial sector.
+The U.S. Bureau of Labor Statistics (BLS) reports that opportunities for financial analysts, including bond analysts, are expected to grow 11% from 2016 to 2026 due to the growing complexity of investments and expansion of the financial sector.
 With regulations becoming more scrutinized, bond analysts will be looked at to provide financial analysis and research.
-According to the BLS, the median salary for a financial analyst is about $76,950 per year in 2012.
+According to the BLS, the median salary for a financial analyst is about $85,660 per year in 2018.